Laser Tattoo Removal: 5 Proven Strategies to Help You Avoid Botching It Terribly

-Today, I am going to give you a comprehensive overview of the common pitfalls with laser tattoo removal and reveal 5 indispensable tips that will help you remove your tattoo more safely and effectively.
+Today, I am going to give you a comprehensive overview of the common pitfalls with and reveal 5 indispensable tips that will help you remove your tattoo more safely and effectively.

 In the process, I will share secret new cutting edge techniques based on the latest research.

 The One Thing You Must Avoid in Tattoo Removal

 I have encountered many cases of botched tattoo removals leaving patients worse off than before.

 I’ve frequently seen raised scarring in the shape of the tattoo due to attempted removal with tattoo removal solutions or creams marketed online (or in beauty salons).

 One of my patients actually came to me for steroid injections to treat upper arm keloids with persistent pain and itching.
 Her beautician had recklessly attempted to remove her tattoos with acid.

 Imagine being stuck with scars for life!

 Where Should You Get Your Tattoo Removed?

 In Singapore, only certified medical doctors can legally perform laser tattoo removals.